All Resources

 A/B testing typically requires subsequent tests to reach the desired result, whereas multivariate testing can be completed in a shorter amount of time with less effort.

-And finally, A/B testing is typically more effective for analyzing drastically different changes on two or more given web pages, while multivariate testing is best to test for varying combinations of elements.
+Finally, A/B testing is typically more effective for analyzing drastically different changes on two or more given webpages, while multivariate testing is best for testing varying combinations of elements.

 What’s the Difference Between Multivariate Testing and Split URL Testing?